node101-io/merkle-tree/README.md

   console.log(merkleTree);
 });
 ```
-Provide an array of leaves and generate a merkle tree.
+Provide an array of unique leaves and generate a merkle tree.
 Merkle tree object has 3 field.
 - tree: a merkle tree which is complete binary tree
 - root: root of the merkle tree which also can be reach through the last element of the merkleTree.tree
 - leavesArray: an array of the leaves